 Alternative hypothesis (HA): The variance among the groups is not equal.

-Levene’s test produces a test statistic and a corresponding p-value.
-If the p-value is less than our chosen significance level, we can reject the null hypothesis and conclude that we have enough evidence to state that the variance among the groups is not equal.
+If the p-value from the test is less than our chosen significance level, we can reject the null hypothesis and conclude that we have enough evidence to state that the variance among the groups is not equal.

 How to Conduct Levene’s Test in R